-Avoid unexpected breakdowns and unwanted repair bills this winter by checking the health and condition of your car’s battery.
+Do you want to avoid unexpected breakdowns and unwanted repair bills this winter?
+Prepare by reading through our winter driving tips, including checking the health and condition of your car’s battery.
 Batteries are more susceptible to failure when it’s cold, so a few simple checks can help make sure it’s performing at its best.

 In this guide, we offer practical advice on looking after a car battery, and how to tell when yours is ready for a service.

 - Spot the Signs of a Flat or Failing Battery